FCedi/CS_Project/README.md

   - Parking availability (garage, outdoor parking, or none)
 - Visual map of the property location
 - Rental price range (+- 10%) and estimated exact price (bold and centered)
+- A key amenities features that enables you to locate point of interest arounf your potential new flat using overspeed api and openstreetmap

 ## 🛠️ Installation